fabiand/ovirt-node-development-guide/design.md

 The **testing** can be considered to perform some sanity tests to i.e.

-- ensure that the image is not corrupted,
+- Ensure that the image is not corrupted,
-- essential packages are installed,
+- Essential packages are installed,
-- but can also cover basic functional testing.
+- But can also cover basic functional testing.

 Once the image is good, it is **published** for further user consumption.